lubosgarancovsky/planpal/README.md

 Now visit the [mockapi.io](https://mockapi.io) website, log in and create a new project.
 Choose the name of the project and the API prefix (for example: `/api/v1`).

-Create new resource by clicking on the `New resource` button and create a schema by following this example:
+Create new resource called `tasks` by clicking on the `New resource` button and create a schema by following this example:

 | Name        | Type      |
 | ----------- | --------- |